DayuanTan/AlgorithmsAndPractices/README.md

 ## 4Theory:

 - Queue: FIFO, abstract data type.
+Widely used for BFS.

 ## 4.1 Two ways to store elements internally for queue:
   - Array: Better performance for random access: O(1).